 \section{Abstract}

-We present the KinoDynamic Motion Retargeting (KDMR) framework, a novel approach for humanoid locomotion that models the retargeting process as a multi-contact, whole-body trajectory optimization problem.
-Conventional kinematics-based retargeting methods rely solely on spatial motion capture (MoCap) data, inevitably introducing physically inconsistent artifacts, such as foot sliding and ground penetration, that severely degrade the performance of downstream imitation learning policies.
-To bridge this gap, KDMR extends beyond pure kinematics by explicitly enforcing rigid-body dynamics and contact complementarity constraints.
-Further, by integrating ground reaction force (GRF) measurements alongside MoCap data, our method automatically detects heel-toe contact events to accurately replicate complex human-like contact patterns.
+We present the Kinodynamic Motion Retargeting (KDMR) framework, a novel approach for humanoid locomotion that models the retargeting process as a multi-contact, whole-body trajectory optimization problem.
+Conventional kinematics-based retargeting methods only look at kinematic feasibility, inevitably introducing physically inconsistent artifacts, such as foot sliding and ground penetration, that degrade the performance of downstream imitation learning policies.
+To address these inconsistencies, KDMR extends beyond pure kinematics to explicitly enforce rigid-body dynamics and scheduled contact constraints.
+This requires explicit contact sequences, which are estimated systematically using human ground-reaction force data.
+The result is dynamically feasible motions both in terms of the rigid-body dynamics and the enforced contacts.
+The approach also enables an operator to add additional constraints or costs such as minimizing acceleration or enforcing torque limits, improving the overall quality of the reference motion.

 We evaluate KDMR against the state-of-the-art baseline, GMR, across three key dimensions: 1) the dynamic feasibility and smoothness of the retargeted motions, 2) the accuracy of GRF tracking compared to raw source data, and 3) the training efficiency and final performance of downstream control policies trained via the BeyondMimic framework.
 Experimental results demonstrate that KDMR significantly outperforms purely kinematic methods, yielding dynamically viable reference trajectories that accelerate policy convergence and enhance overall locomotion stability.
 Our end-to-end pipeline will be open-sourced upon publication.